ChowAlbert/hello-world/README.md

-#have commit the first assignment
+#have committed the first assignment
 see assignment1